DeepanjalGupta/andrew_ng_ML_python/README.md

 # andrew_ng_ML_python
 Hi everyone!!
-I am working on the introductory machine learning course by  Andrew Ng and working out the solutions in Python. :D Andrew Ng's Machine Learning Course - Coursera
+I am working on the introductory machine learning course by  Andrew Ng and working out the solutions in Python.